 - Community training programs such as employment preparation and training

-Several staff may work together to provide the services needed by an individual who is deaf-blind.
+Several staff may work together to provide the services needed by a deaf-blind individual.
 Services may be provided by a rehabilitation counselor for the deaf, a communications specialist, and a rehabilitation counselor for the blind.

-Depending on the needs of the individual, services for a person who are deaf-blind may be provided by:
+Depending on the needs of the individual, services for a deaf-blind individual may be provided by:

 - Rehabilitation Counselors for the Deaf

 - Rehabilitation Counselors for the Blind